Skip to content

 $ source deactivate

-Since anaconda/2024.06-py312, our anaconda module will support conda activate and conda deactivate.
+Since anaconda/2024.06-py312, our anaconda and miniforge modules will support both conda activate and source activate:

 $ conda activate myenv1